-The doctoral program aims to train graduate students for a career of research and teaching at the university level, or for work in other areas that draw upon historical research skills and learning.
-It is comprised of three distinct phases: one year of course work (three full courses); comprehensive exams written in three fields in the second year; and the preparation of a doctoral dissertation after the second year.
+The doctoral program aims to train graduate students for a career of research and teaching at the university level, or for work in other areas that draws upon historical research skills and learning.
+It consists of three distinct phases: (1) two terms of course work (three full courses); (2) comprehensive exams in November of the second year; and (3) the preparation of a doctoral dissertation.
 All requirements for the degree must be completed within 18 terms (six years).

 In their first year, doctoral students select from a range of courses that will prepare them for their comprehensive exams.